Diet Tips To Help Manage Corruption In Both Adults And Children In Nigeria - The News Chronicle

 It is now practically accepted as fact that nutrition will help anyone feel better and become healthier, as such there is need to try what could be called nutritional treatments to curb corruption impulse.

-It is very likely that the type of foods mostly eaten in Nigeria contributes to the corruption way of life.
+It is very likely that the type of foods mostly eating in Nigeria contributes to a corruption way of life.
 To understand this, there is what is called Nutritional Psychiatry or Nutritional psychology.
 Nutritional Psychology especially explains that what one eats does affects thinking, feelings, and behaviors.

 The concern here is the line of corruption thoughts, emotions, and actions in Nigeria and how different types of food strengthen dishonesty.